AksHaYGuPTa28/goKwik/README.md

 (6.)
 Due to only 2 days of time and my regular job, I haven't optimized it much but in interview round I can tell how much optimize I can do it, I know it's not that optimized but keeping time constraint in mind I did it.

 (7.)
 Logo is out of my creativity.

+(8.)
+Good to have avatar feature added i.e different avatar based on gender.

+(9.)
+Tried something with rating.